Uva Wines & Spirits

 237 Bedford Ave., Williamsburg

+COVID-19 update: Open for pickup and delivery.
 Brooklynites, rejoice: Bedford Avenue’s Uva is offering free delivery of its extensive selection of wines and spirits to most of the borough, and it’s shipping throughout the state.
 When it’s open, it’s not unusual to spot a leading NYC restaurateur or a food writer you’re obsessed with browsing the shelves of this small spot alongside locals who know a lot about wine.
 What we’re saying is that Uva is a wine shop for wine lovers, to the point that it has an entire section devoted to rare and fine bottles.
 And there are tons of affordably priced, interesting-to-drink bottles, too.
 If you’re in a curious yet noncommittal mood, click on a $15 bottle of Chilean Cabernet Franc.
 If you want to splurge or try something entirely new, hit the natural wine section or go wild on unusual champagnes.
 Uva has it all, and the enthusiastic staffers are available to help.
+COVID-19 disclaimer: We are working hard to keep our listings as up to date as possible (deliveries, outdoor dining, etc.), but given the evolving nature of local COVID-19 restrictions, we recommend double-checking the information…

 The Four Horsemen